NET Rankings, Quadrant wins

 Quadrant 4: Home 161-353, Neutral 201-353, Away 241-353

-UW is 5-2 in Quadrant 1 games, 5-1 in Quadrant 2 games, and combined 5-0 in Quadrant 3 and 4 games.
-Nebraska likely will be a Quadrant 3 game for UW, while Minnesota is right on the edge between a Quadrant 2 or 3 game for the Badgers.
+UW is 7-3 in Quadrant 1 games, 3-0 in Quadrant 2 games, and 7-0 combined in Quadrant 3 and 4 games.
+Wednesday’s game at Illinois will be a Quadrant 1 game for UW, while Penn State on Saturday will likely be a Quadrant 3 game.